arosenkranz/scenarios/workshop-dash-frontend-2021/02-advanced-rum/02-step.md

   > **Note:** The **Count** label may say **Measure** instead when you change the value.

-  Finally, update the **Time Range** option to have a value of `Top List` instead.
+  Finally, update the **Timeseries** option to have a value of `Top List` instead.
 This will give you a clear breakdown of which service has a worse LCP at the moment.

   The result should look something like this: